ywanyi/devdocs/cloud/howtos/environment-tutorial-env-merge.md

 ## Optionally delete the environment {#tut-env-delete}

-Before you delete an environment, make sure you don't need it anymore.
+You need to verify that you do not need an environment before you delete it.
 You cannot recover a deleted environment later.

-{: .bs-callout .bs-callout-info }
+{:.bs-callout .bs-callout-info}
 You cannot delete the `master` environment of any project.

 You must be a [project administrator]({{ page.baseurl }}/cloud/project/user-admin.html#cloud-role-project), [environment administrator]({{ page.baseurl }}/cloud/project/user-admin.html#cloud-role-env), or [account owner]({{ page.baseurl }}/cloud/project/user-admin.html#cloud-role-acct-owner) to perform this task.